This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Serving prime rib is a big deal.
 I’m a big fan of prime rib, from smoked, to roasted, grilled, and dry aged, but let’s not mince words; prime rib is expensive!
 It’s a luxurious cut of meat best known for big holiday feasts and celebrations, and that can make cooking a prime rib an intimidating challenge!

-Or you can use a sous vide machine, pop in the prime rib, give it a quick sear in the oven, and have it come out juicy, tender and absolutely perfect, every single time.
+Or you can use a sous vide machine, pop in the prime rib, give it a quick sear in the oven, and have it come out juicy, tender, and perfect every single time.
 That’s the glory of sous vide beef roast: you really can’t get it wrong!

 Ready to serve up a meal of sous vide roast beef everyone will remember?
 Make a beautiful, perfectly marbled ribeye roast sous vide style with garlic rosemary butter and an unbelievable Prime Rib Au Jus, and you’ll be talking about it for weeks to come!
 This is the perfect Christmas dinner!